Iwayama Dojo

 2. Now.
 Forget about the past, stop worrying about the future.
 Keep your focus on today, this second, now.
 Live for the moment and never let a precious second go to waste.

-3. Write it down.
-When it seems like you don't have enough time and you have too many things on your plate write it all down and plan from there.
-Organizing our thoughts on paper will allow us to relax and keep our hectic lives less chaotic.
+thoughts on paper will allow us to relax and keep our hectic lives less chaotic.
 Your goal is to identify essential tasks and eliminate things that can really wait.

--Identify the essential.
-Identify what is most important for you to do today and what you must focus on right now.
+now.
 Make a short list and put your planner or that $1.99 app you bought months ago to good use.

 -Eliminate.
 Remove the non essential tasks that can be done another day or break them up so that they become more manageable.